MmagdyHafezZ/calnic/README.md

   - Click “Agenda” to view list of appointments
 - Use the "Today" button to return to the current date
 - Use the "Back" and "Next" arrows to navigate dates
+- Selecting a date on the calendar will bring you to that date's day-view
 - Observe colored blocks:
   - Green: Dr. Ahmed bookings
   - Pink: Dr. Turner bookings
   - Orange: Dr. Mike bookings
   - Blue: Dr. Joel bookings
+- Click on any booking to see more information and access functions such as "Change Appointment" and "Cancel"
+- Toggle doctor bookings using the selection buttons on the left
+- Search for a patients bookings using the search bar in the right top corner
+  - Clear filters using the x
+- At any point, use the Calnic Logo in the top left hand corner to return to this screen.

 ### 2) Add new patient